Steel Magnolias rooftop in downtown Valdosta, Georgia

 A thrilling destination on I-75 in south Georgia, Valdosta is brimming with things to do, places to stay, great restaurants and events.

-This city in South Georgia has long welcomed visitors looking for thrill rides, animal encounters and outdoor recreation.
-Nicknamed the “Azalea City,” the city was settled in 1860 as a stop along the railroad and continues to be a popular destination for travelers on I-75.
+This city has long welcomed visitors looking for thrill rides, animal encounters and outdoor recreation.
+Nicknamed the “Azalea City,” the city was settled in 1860 as a stop along the railroad and continues to be a popular destination for travelers.

 Things to Do